benoitc/gunicorn/docs/source/faq.rst

 If you install the Python package setproctitle_ Gunicorn will set the process names to something a bit more meaningful.
 This will affect the output you see in tools like ``ps`` and ``top``.
-This helps for distinguishing the master process as well as between masters when running more than one app on a single machine.
+This helps for distinguishing the main process as well as between main processes when running more than one app on a single machine.
 See the proc_name_ setting for more information.

 Why is there no HTTP Keep-Alive?
 --------------------------------